AltropInc/alt/doc/script/FreeFunctor.md

 }
 j := bar()();     // j gets the value 6
 ```
-A functor type captures the ownership of composite types such as arrays, streams and tuples if the original composite value is owned by a local variable declared in a block:
+A functor captures the ownership of composite types such as arrays, streams and tuples if the original composite value is owned by a local variable declared in a block:
 ```altscript
 func bar(): fn(): int
 {